 Unions cost a company, not just directly but even in many indirect manners.
-They have caused slower work process in companies, reduced productivity and poor employee relations along with more adversity.
+They have caused a slower work process in companies, reduced productivity and poor employee relations along with more adversity.

-There are long term contracts which can limit flexibility, strikes may cripple in a monopoly situation, and it limits technology, job security as a value will lessen necessary termination.
+There are long-term contracts which can limit flexibility, strikes may cripple in a monopoly situation, and it limits technology, job security as a value will lessen necessary termination.